chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.11.2 =
+* Fixed a compatibility issue

+= 1.11.1 =
+* Major performance improvement.
+Database queries reduced up to 10x in some cases.
+* Feel free to contribute to the plugin on [GitHub](https://github.com/ManageWP/broken-link-checker).
+Pull requests welcome!

+= 1.10.11 =
+* Fixed the issue with HTTPS (Thanks to [gmcinnes](https://wordpress.org/support/profile/gmcinnes))
+* Broken Link Checker is now on [GitHub](https://github.com/ManageWP/broken-link-checker).
+Pull Requests welcome.

 = 1.10.10 =
 * New plugin image that was long overdue.